-A. The Certified Humane Label
+A. The Certified Humane® Label

-• The Certified Humane® program was developed to certify products from animals of farms that adhere to these standards.
-Upon satisfactory application and inspection, farmers and ranchers will be certified and may use the Certified Humane Raised and Handled® logo.
+The Certified Humane® program was developed to certify products derived from animals raised on farms that adhere to these standards.
+Upon satisfactory completion of the application and inspection process, farmers and ranchers are certified and given authorization to use the Certified Humane® trademarked logo.
 Program participants are inspected and monitored by Humane Farm Animal Care annually.
-Charges levied are to cover inspections and program costs which include promotional materials which help promote the products of the producers that are Certified Humane®.
+Charges levied are to cover inspections and program costs.